redhat-developer/gitops-operator/hack/non-olm-install/README.md

 ### Non OLM based operator installation

 `install-gitops-operator.sh` is a bash script utility, that can be used to install, update(upgrade/downgrade) or uninstall the Openshift GitOps Operator without using the `Operator Lifecycle Manager (OLM)`.
-It uses latest version of the `kustomize` manifests available in the github repository for creating the required kubernetes resources for the openshift-gitops-operator.
+It uses latest version of the `kustomize` manifests available in the github repository for creating/updating/deleting the kubernetes resources required for the openshift-gitops-operator.

 ### Usage